Winter - The Best Plants to Grow in Your Garden

 - Winter Jasmine – This hardy plant blooms with bright yellow flowers that can add color to the landscape.

 These flowers, twigs, and barks add color and interest to the landscape during the coldest months of the year.
-Whether you're planting hellebores or admiring the vibrant branches of a red twig dogwood, there's beauty to be found in even the bleakest of seasons.
+Whether you’re planting hellebores or admiring the vibrant branches of a red twig dogwood, there’s beauty in even the bleakest of seasons.